abhishek-fullstack/FSND/projects/capstone/starter/README.md

 # Motivation for the Casting Agency Project
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+The Casting Agency is a thriving business for creating movies and managing and assigning actors to those movies.
+We are within the company and are creating a system to simplify and streamline this process.

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of python for platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 ## Virtual Environment

 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organized.
-Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+This keeps dependencies for each project separate and organized.
+Instructions for setting up a virtual environment for platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ## PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:
+Once we have virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt